onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 2/08_Setting a variable.md

 ```

 Easy as it seems, it is very powerful.
-Also, you can set all of this variables in the application manifest, as we will see later on.
+Also, you can set all of these variables in the application manifest, as we will see later on.